EllieChen-Git/frontend-pricing-portal-ERN/README.md

 Initially, our client reached out to us on LinkedIn about this project idea.
 After several exchanges, Ellie and Nina went to the client's office for the first client meeting to discuss their requirements for the pricing portal system.

-After that, the clients (the project manager and the lead engineer) and us (Robbie, Nina and Ellie) have communicated through our slack channel.
-We had 4 meetings with our client during the whole project time and we also demonstrated our MVP to them in order to collect their feedback before we completed the project.
+After that, the clients (the project manager and the lead engineer) and us (Robbie, Nina, and Ellie) have communicated through our slack channel.
+We had 4 meetings with our client during the whole project time and we also demonstrated our MVP to them to collect their feedback before we completed the project.

-The lead engineer actually came to our presentation and also did manual testing on the spot for us, and the project manager sent us a video before the presentation.
-They are both very happy with our end results and will incorporate our project in their future products.
+The lead engineer came to our presentation and also did manual testing on the spot for us, and the project manager sent us a video before the presentation.
+They are both very happy with our results and will incorporate our project in their future products.

 - **Client reached out to us**